BitcoinDesign/Guide/guide/case-studies/shared-account.md

 {% include tip/close.html %}

 The other person does not need to co-sign every transaction, but we might want a *spending limit*, above which both parties need to approve the transaction.
-All multi-key setups are represented by Bitcoin scripts on the blockchain, and the spending limit can be introduced as a conditional for both the 1-of-2 or 2-of-3 scheme.
+All multi-key setups are represented by bitcoin scripts on the blockchain, and the spending limit can be introduced as a conditional for both the 1-of-2 or 2-of-3 scheme.

 Although the 1-of-2 scheme could work here, it offers lower protection against both theft and self-inflicted loss, unless rigorous [manual backups]({{ '/guide/private-key-management/manual-backup/' | relative_url }}) are implemented.
 For this example we will choose the 2-of-3 scheme, but still have to decide on who will hold the third key, and the location of the other two.